microsoft/openvmm/Guide/src/user_guide/openhcl/run/openvmm.md

 from the host being able to target interrupts directly into the guest OS, without relaying them through OpenHCL.

-On Windows, this is achieved via Hyper-V's VTL support, even when leveraging SNP or TDX.
+On Windows, this is achieved via Hyper-V's VTL support, even when leveraging isolation technologies like SNP or TDX.
 As of writing this, KVM does not yet support the required primitives for this.